 - Conjugation: Conjugation is a mating process through which genes are transferred through the temporary fusion of the mating partners.
 Thus, a plasmid or a portion of a chromosome that bears resistant genes can be shared.
 For example, the transfer of antibiotic-resistance genes in intestinal pathogens from E. coli.

 - Transformation: Another method of gene transfer is transformation.
-When a bacterium containing resistant genes dies, its DNA is released outside.
+When a bacterium containing resistant genes dies, its DNA releases outside.
 Then another bacterium can uptake that “free” DNA from the environment.